-Do You Need Employment?
+Need Employment?

 Do You Need Employment?
 NeedEncouragement.com

 In Moments Of Uncertainty Or Fear During The Employment Search, Remember That God Has Been Faithful Throughout Your Entire Life Thus Far.
 He Has Always Provided For Your Needs; Therefore, Trust That He Will Continue To Do So Even Now!
-So, Get The Word Out To Friends And Family, Word Of Mouth Can Be A Powerful Tool.
+So, Get The Word Out To Friends And Family.
+Word Of Mouth Can Be A Powerful Tool.
 Keep Praying!

 Approach each day with unwavering faith and pray earnestly for God’s direction in opening up the right opportunities while closing doors that lead nowhere.
 My prayer is: “Lord Almighty, I come before you today humbly asking for Your divine intervention in my need for employment.
 I know You have brought me this far in life by providing abundantly for my big and small needs.
 I ask You now to guide me towards the path where I can utilize my skills effectively while finding fulfillment in serving others through meaningful work.”
 Have faith and pray for God’s will to be done in your search for employment. ~ Bill Greguska